|Early Spring Date:||March 16|

-Some Purple Finches winter in the Washington metro area, but they are uncommon at Monticello Park.
+Spring: Some Purple Finches winter in the Washington metro area, but they are uncommon at Monticello Park.
 They breed in Canada, the northern United States, and the Appalachian Mountains.
 A small flurry of them sometimes passes through Monticello around the third and fourth weeks in April.
-House Finches are a non-native species from the western United States who can be seen at the park all year.
+The House Finch is a non-native, year-round resident from the western United States.
 Both Purple and House Finches visit local bird feeders.

 Where to See Them in the Park

 Purple Finches generally stay high in the trees, but they sometimes will forage lower.
 House Finches can be seen anywhere from the ground to the tops of trees.
 They frequently go into the stream to bathe and drink.

 House Finches and Purple Finches look similar.
 The male House Finch looks like a sparrow with splashes of red on the head, throat, breast, and neck.
 The red is brightest on the forehead.

 Male Purple Finches have more red on their head and back and much less streaking.
 The red feathering is the color of raspberries and is a different shade than the red on a House Finch.
 The Purple Finch has a roundish head, while the head of a House Finch looks flatter.

 The female House Finch looks like a very streaky sparrow with a slightly larger bill.
 Her upper mandible looks rounded.
 A key to identifying her is that she has no key fieldmarks that stand out.

 Female Purple Finches look like a smaller version of a female Rose-breasted Grosbeak, with a much smaller bill.
 She is a streaky brown bird with a prominent face pattern.
 She has a white line over the eye and a lower white line that forms a border around her dark cheek.
 Her upper mandible is not as curved as on a House Finch.